zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 We will update mesh like this:

-1. A node is changed or deleted and becomes dirty.
+1. A node is to be updated because it is externally set to hot.
-2. The rendering loop detects the node is dirty, so it redraw the node's primitive into a mesh taken from the mesh pool.
+2. The rendering loop detects the node is hot, so it redraw the node's primitive into a mesh taken from the mesh pool.
 Then the mesh is added to a linked list called mesh list.
 3. Clear the previous mesh buffer and append each mesh to the mesh buffer.
 4. The OpenGL renderer renders the mesh buffer.